EIDA/mediatorws/README.rst

   $ export PATH_INSTALLATION_DIRECTORY=/var/www

-Next, proceed as described for a *test* installation from the `Download the EIDA NG webservices`_ section on.
+Next, proceed as described for a *test* installation from the `Download`_ section on.

 When you installed the webservices successfully return to this point.